dhis2/performance-tests-gatling/README.md

 This can be done by specifying the root path of the respective file through the `scenario` property in `config.properties`, or at execution time (`-Dscenario=/myFolder/myScenarioFile.json`).

 ## Executing the tests
+**NOTE:** _Before executing any test, ensure that a FULL vacuum was run on the current database.
+This will provide more consistency during the executions._

-Ensure that the repository was cloned in the local machine:
+Ensure the repository was cloned in the local machine:
 ```
 git clone https://github.com/dhis2/performance-tests-gatling.git
 ```